DjangoGirls/tutorial/en/django_start_project/README.md

 The names of some files and directories are very important for Django.
 You should not rename the files that we are about to create.
 Moving them to a different place is also not a good idea.
 Django needs to maintain a certain structure in order to be able to find important things.

 > Remember to run everything in the virtualenv.
 If you don't see a prefix `(myvenv)` in your console you need to activate your virtualenv.
 We explained how to do that in the __Django installation__ chapter in the __Working with virtualenv__ part.
 You can do that by typing the following command: `myvenv\Scripts\activate` on Windows or
-`myvenv/bin/activate` on Mac Os/ Linux.
+`myvenv/bin/activate` on Mac OS / Linux.

 In console you should run (remember that you don't type `(myvenv) ~/djangogirls$`, OK?):